Tom Wyatt: Kershaw Gardens

 Arguably, Wyatt's biggest accomplishment during his time with Rockhampton City Council was helping transform the old Rockhampton landfill on Moores Creek Road into a lush 50-hectare area of parkland called Kershaw Gardens.

 As the council's parks and gardens manager, he designed and developed the gardens for the purpose of cultivation, research and preservation of Australian flora.

 Becoming a bicentennial project, the gardens were officially opened as Cliff Kershaw Gardens by Harry Butler on 18 September 1988.

 During his campaign to be elected as a councillor at the 2012 local government elections, Wyatt was a vocal critic of the plan to demolish the old North Rockhampton railway station which had been relocated to Kershaw Gardens from its original site.
 The plan to demolish the station was first proposed in 2012 with Rockhampton Regional Council citing termite damage as the reason.
 Wyatt accused the council of neglect and questioned why the termite activity hadn't been noticed earlier.
-The station was eventually demolished in 2017 ahead of the redeveloped Kershaw Garden's reopening following Cyclone Marcia.
+The station was eventually demolished in 2017 ahead of the redeveloped Kershaw Gardens' reopening following Cyclone Marcia.

 After Kershaw Gardens sustained considerable damage during Cyclone Marcia in 2015, the gardens were temporarily closed to allow for them to be redeveloped, which included incorporating a new central precinct with newly installed barbeque facilities, playground equipment and water play area.

 One of the new attractions in the playground area was a spherical play structure which was named "Wyatt's Wonder Web" in Wyatt's honour.
 At the official reopening, Wyatt was also presented with a 1:36 miniature replica of one of the new colourful leaf statues which had been erected at the main entrance to Kershaw Gardens.